Safer Satisfaction – Engineering User-Centric, Post-Pandemic Cyber Safety

 A more minimalist approach is now clearly the way to go.
 The more data collected, the greater the risk of data breaches.
 And users have shown a heightened preference not to share personal information when online.
 Case in point–research confirms that when users encounter a contact form, every additional entry field accounts for an incredible 25% decrease in conversion rate.

 Making Two-Factor authentication less painful: Users will feel much more secure if their account-related and financial information is behind a wall of two-step authentication.
-This is made more user friendly when identification proofing is integrated with initial logins
+This is made more user-friendly when identification proofing is integrated with initial logins

 Here’s a link to the complete article on TechBullion